BincyManuel/Gender_Age_Detection/README.md

 The model.ipynb file helps in the detection of the genders and ages of persons.
 The dataset used for training is included in the text file Datasets.txt

-The faces in an uploded image is first detected and this detected faces in then used for the prediction of genders and ages.
+The uploded image is used for the detection of faces and thereby the ages and genders.